kazurayam/UsingMaterialsInKatalonStudio/README.md

 ### how to run it

-You can run it as usual in Katalon Studio:
+You can run it as an usual test case in Katalon Studio:
 1. select and open the test case `TC01_starter` in the Katalon Studio's Tests Explorer pane.
 2. click the run button (a green arrow in the tool bar): ![run_TC1](docs/run_TC01.png)